 Yes.
-The Winter Term is an excellent time to study abroad.
 If you plan on spending a semester abroad you will need to do some careful planning with your academic advisor to make sure it is feasible and will not slow down your progress to degree.

 Will I be required to take overloads during the academic year?

 Overloads (more than 18 credit hours per academic semester) are typically not required in this program.
 However, some majors (those with numerous lab requirements) may require overloads.
 If overloads are needed, they will charged at the standard overload rate.

 How will I save money by finishing in three years?

 You will save money by not having any tuition, fees, and room & board costs for the 4th year (for 2013-2014 that amounts to $28,701).
 Additionally, you will incur less student debt if you need loans to help finance your education.

 Why are tuition costs for this program higher than Kentucky Wesleyan’s regular tuition?

 Tuition costs for this program are fixed, meaning students who are accepted into this program will incur no raises in their tuition costs over the 3 yrs.
 Also, costs for this program factor in summer tuition.